apparebit/analog/README.md

 invoke `.select()` or `.map()` and thus serve as extension points.
 You can track the impact of these filters with the `.count_rows()` method, which appends the number of rows to the context's list inside a `with analog.fresh_counts()` block.
-It is an error to invoke this method outside such a block.
+It is an error to call this method outside such a block.
+Square brackets containing a slice, select rows by their numbers.

     selection ->
         | <dot> "only" <dot> protocol  selection